-Using Effects with Adobe® Lightroom® Classic
+Using Effects with Adobe® Lightroom® Classic CC

-ON1 Effects 2019 can be accessed from within Lightroom Classic CC, providing an integrated, round-trip workflow of your images.
+ON1 Effects 2020 can be accessed from within Lightroom Classic CC, providing an integrated, round-trip workflow of your images.

-There are two primary ways to use ON1 Effects 2019 with Lightroom, via the Plug-In Extras command in the File menu and the Edit In command in the Photo menu.
+There are two primary ways to use ON1 Effects 2020 with Lightroom, via the Plug-In Extras command in the File menu and the Edit In command in the Photo menu.
+Both generally work the same way, the primary difference being where you choose the file format of the photo being opened in Effects.
+Using Plug-In Extras opens the file using the format chosen in Effects' Plug-Ins Preferences pane, while Edit In lets you choose the file format inside Lightroom.

-ACCESSING EFFECTS 2019 VIA 'PLUG-IN EXTRAS'
+USING 'PLUG-IN EXTRAS'

-Accessing ON1 Effects 2019 from the File > Plug-in Extras menu is the preferred way to access the app.
-It gives you the most flexibility in how the files are handled.
-To edit an image in Effects, select the image in Lightroom, go the File menu and select the Plug-In Extras submenu, and choose ON1 Effects 2019.
+To edit an image in ON1 Effects 2020, select the image in Lightroom, go the File menu and select the Plug-In Extras submenu, and choose ON1 Effects 2020 Standalone.